Payments Technology

 Affordable

 This benefit will depend on the type of device you use to accept NFC mobile payments.
 The easiest and most affordable way to get started is to download a mobile payment app that supports NFC payments to your smartphone.
-You’ll save money that would otherwise be spent on an NFC device and depending on the app, you can also add users to give your staff the ability to accept NFC mobile payments.
+You’ll save money that would otherwise be spent on an NFC device, and depending on the app, you can also add users to give your staff the ability to accept NFC mobile payments.

-Accept NFC mobile payments with your phone
+How MONEI can help you accept NFC mobile payments with your phone

 Alexis Damen

-Alexis Damen is the Head of Content at MONEI.
-She loves breaking down complex topics about payments, e-commerce, and retail to help merchants succeed (with MONEI as their payments partner, of course).
+Alexis Damen is a former Shopify merchant turned content marketer.
+Here, she breaks down complex topics about payments, e-commerce, and retail to help you succeed (with MONEI as your payments partner, of course).

 Boost customer satisfaction and sales by accepting more payment methods.